Tahosol/blist/README.md

 ### Raw link: https://raw.githubusercontent.com/musdx/blist/refs/heads/master/blocklist.txt

 If you use this blocklist, do not use any other list in the credit section.
-This made by me to reduce duplication domain when I use multiple blocklist.
+This made by me to reduce duplication domain when I use multiple blocklists.